 The simple act of taking a moment to prepare a cup of tea and slow down can help to relieve stress, reduce anxiety, and leave you feeling a little more balanced.
-Ritualized relaxation is one of the many benefits of tea.
+Ritualized relaxation is one of the many benefits of drinking tea.

 With a smooth flavor that makes it easy to sip on, chamomile tea is one of the most popular tea flavors.
 Because it’s an herbal tea, the caffeine-free blend won’t spike your anxiety levels, and can be sipped on at any time of day.
 Chamomile tea is made from dried chamomile flowers, and comes in two varieties: German chamomile and Roman chamomile.
 The tea helps to naturally increase serotonin and melatonin levels in your body, leaving you feeling relaxed without feeling drowsy.
 Plus, it can help relieve tension by relaxing muscle aches and soothing headaches often associated with stress and anxiety.

 Want to try chamomile tea?
 Here are a few of our favorites:

-Peppermint tea is a refreshing sip that is delicious both hot and cold.
+Peppermint tea is a refreshing sip that's delicious both hot and cold.
 It acts as a natural antispasmodic and sedative to help relax both your mind and body.
 Plus, peppermint has shown to be great for your digestive system, which can be helpful if your stress or anxiety levels tend to bring on tummy troubles.
 Because it helps to relax muscles, peppermint tea can also help to soothe tension headaches brought on by stress and anxiety, even just by inhaling the scent of a warm mug of peppermint tea.
 Plus, if you’re feeling anxious and overwhelmed by all you have to get done, peppermint tea can be a great option to give you a natural energy boost while also leaving you feeling calm and balanced.
 Check out these premium peppermint teas from some of the best loose leaf tea brands below!